atari-monk/apollo/content/Morpheus/Documentation/Renderer/RendererV2.md

 ### **1. Class Purpose**
 - **Description:**
-  The `RendererV2` class is responsible for rendering images (frames) onto an HTML5 canvas, providing functionality for both normal and horizontally flipped drawings.
+  The `RendererV2` class is responsible for rendering images (frames) onto an HTML5 canvas,
+  providing functionality for both normal and horizontally flipped drawings.
   It integrates with the canvas' `2D` context to draw frames at specific positions and scales.
+  **Position is in top left of sprite.
+Sprite is scaled by multiplaing by canvas scale component scale.
+This is deprecated as newer versions use canvas transformations.**

 ---